 - 8,000 WiFi spots across the city of Rio

-While the Olympic games has been the ultimate celebration of the progress and achievement of athletes and their countries over the years, the very same can be said about the mobile phone’s relentless journey in challenging innovation and boundaries.
+While the Olympic games have been the ultimate celebration of the progress and achievement of athletes and their countries over the years, the very same can be said about the mobile phone’s relentless journey in challenging innovation and boundaries.